HidetoKimura/carnd_advanced_lane_lines/README.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The folowing is the result of applying the undistortion transformation to a test image.
+- Original Image
+![alt text][test1_org]
+- Undistortion Image
-![alt text][image2]
+![alt text][test1_undist]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)